alexhokl/notes/chromeos.md

 - Open "Console" tab in develop console
 - Click on the eye-like icon and enter the expression

+##### Storing DOM element as a variable

+Since Chrome 71, right click on the element tag (after clicking on "Inspect") and select "Store as global variable.
+Take note of the temporary variable name and that variable is available in the console.

 ##### Monitoring events on an element

 ```js
 monitorEvents($0);
 ```